Finland women's national football team

 The Finnish team has had a few players that are considered to be among the best in women's football, such as Laura Österberg Kalmari, Sanna Valkonen and Anne Mäkinen.

-As of August 2022, the team is ranked 29th in the FIFA world ranking.
-From 2004 to 2010 the typical ranking was 16th.
+As of December 2023, the team is ranked 27th in the FIFA world ranking.

 History

 The beginning

 The Finland women's national football team played its first international match in 1973 against Sweden.
 The game was played in Mariehamn, Åland.

 Team image

 Nicknames

 The Finland women's national football team has been known or nicknamed as the "Helmarit (the Boreal Owls)".

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.